 2019 was a breakout year for immersive learning as we saw the release of a new generation of mobile Virtual Reality (VR) headsets and an explosion of mobile games.
 Don’t expect the innovation to slow in 2020.

-We invite you to join us on Tuesday January 28, 2.00-2.45 pm ET for a wide-ranging discussion of how VR, mobile games and 3D learning might boost your organization’s training initiatives in the new year (and beyond).
+In our webcast, we hold a wide-ranging discussion of how VR, mobile games and 3D learning might boost your organization’s training initiatives in the new year (and beyond).

 Mobile learning games

 2019 was the year of mobile gaming.
 Call of Duty Mobile had 100 million downloads in its first week last fall and, in the learning space, our Walmart Spark City game was downloaded 300,000 times.
 In the new Black Friday level Walmart managers practice getting their store ready for the customer crush straight on their phones and iPads, building skill mastery and retention with a game that’s engaging and fun.
 Want a challenge?
 Download it yourself and see how you handle Black Friday madness.
 (Just search for Spark City on Apple App Store or Google Play Store).

 The webcast also explores how such “first-person thinker” games can provide a risk-free virtual rehearsal space for skill practice and building the cognitive equivalent of muscle memory.